 Maintaining micro pig welfare during transit is of paramount importance during movements ensuring the animals have a comfortable ride to a destination and are not stressed upon arrival or during loading and unloading.
 To achieve a high standard we have gained a City and Guilds Certificate of Competence for Drivers and Attendants Pursuant to Article 17 (2) of COUNCIL REGULATION (EC) NO 1/2005 for the transport of PIGS by gaining the NPTC Award in the Transport of Animals by Road (Pigs).

 We are an APHA Authorised Animal (Pig) Transporter (COUNCIL REGULATION (EC) NO 1/2005 (ARTICLE 10), enabling us to transport our micro pigs for journeys up to 8 hours.

 In addition, we hold Risk Assessments as part of our Health and Safety Policy, Public Liability Insurance and current DBS (former CRB) Certificates.

 On a day to day basis, maintaining our micro pig wellbeing comes naturally to us.
-Having a background in Animal Studies and Veterinary Medicine (Natasha and Maria are fully qualified Veterinary Nurses of more than 20 years combined clinical experience), ensures that our piggies’ health, happiness and wellbeing are always our top priority.
+Having a background in Animal Studies and Veterinary Medicine (Natasha is a fully qualified Veterinary Nurse with 27 years of experience of working with animals), ensures that our piggies’ health, happiness and wellbeing are always our top priority.
 More information on our animal care experiences can be found on About Us page of our website.